zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 phrasal verb “to jack (jack) up” means to increase very significantly in a very short amount of time.
 Pedro had never studied econo mics in school, it appears.

 Elisa says, “There’s nothing wrong with taking adva ntage of a spike in demand during emergency situations.
-We’re in business to m ake money.”
+We’re in business to make money.”
 A “spike” (spike) here refers to a sudden increase in somethi ng or in the amount of something.
 The “spike” Elisa’s referring to is a “s pike in demand” (demand).
 As I just mentioned, there are two things that determine  price, basically.
 “Demand” is the amount that people want something.
 “Supply” (su pply) is how much of something there is.

 People adjust their priorities – people decide what ’s important to them – in part by what they buy.
 If something is very important to  you, then you may not buy certain things in order to have money to buy other things – things that might have a higher price.
 That’s one of the things that price  does.
 It communicates information to you about how much something is avai lable and how much other people want it, and allows you to make decisions ba sed on that information.